peter/clojure-cms-api/README.md

 })
 ```

-What the `id-spec` does is add a numeric sequential `id` field to models that
+What the `id-spec` does is add a numeric sequential `id` that
-we can use instead of the default Mongodb `_id` field which is a 24 character hex value.
+we can use instead of the default Mongodb `_id` field (which is a 24 character hexadecimal).

 Now, if you haven't already done so, start up the API in a different terminal with `lein run`.